 I'd say about half are hard-core hikers and the other half are mellow mountain-lovers.
 Going to different, fascinating places of immense cultural variety within the Alps is a real draw for both types.
 And the hikers can't help but mellow out a bit by being around the types who'd rather enjoy the views with a cold beer than work up a sweat.

 Do you have advice for people trying to decide whether a fully guided tour or a My Way independent tour is better for them?

 I've had Rick Steves alums on both types of tours, and the consensus from them is that the fully guided tours are well worth the extra expense.
 That's especially true for someone who wants to fit as much into their trip as possible and trusts us to organize the best experiences wherever we go.
 But there are also those who would like to take it a bit easier, maybe on a My Way route that lets them revisit places they'd been to years earlier.
 My Way tours still take a lot of preparation from travelers if they want to take advantage of all that's worthwhile.
 But fortunately, all our stops are well covered by our guidebooks.

 So Martin, why would someone as multi-lingual and experienced at living in Europe as you prefer escorting My Way tours to leading fully guided tours (for more money)?

 I love sleeping more than four hours every night.
 It is so revitalizing!
-And it gives me the energy I need to go on a bike ride around Mad King Ludwig's castle, a hike along the Grand Balcon in Chamonix, an afternoon of testing every last gelato flavor in Bolzano, milking a Swiss cow...
+And it gives me the energy I need to go on a bike ride around Mad King Ludwig's castle, hike along the Grand Balcon in Chamonix, spend an afternoon of testing every last gelato flavor in Bolzano, milk a Swiss cow...

-We're thinking of introducing a My Way: France tour in 2016.
+We've now introduced a My Way: France tour.
 Given that you're fluent in French, would you be interested?